maxmurdoch/flock/src/pages/payAsYouFly.md

         probability of rainfall.
       title: Hyperlocal weather
   title: Know your risks before you fly
+calculator:
+  description: >-
+    Tell us about your flying habits and we will estimate the yearly cost of insuring with Flock.
+  disclaimer: >-
+    Your estimate is based on average usage.
+Actual prices will depend on the real-time risks of each flight.
+  title: Is pay-as-you-fly for you?
 productTabs:
   title: Find the cover that's right for you
   description: Whether you’re operating commercially, completing your training, or flying for fun - we offer flexible cover that’s tailored to you.